oracle/rwloadsim/docs/MODULAR.md

 Using the -u option, the public directory will be searched before any directories mention in RWLOADSIM_PATH.
-In the latter case, the current directory will not be searched, instead, the file will be searched in the public diretory and then in the directories mentioned in RWLOADSIM_PATH.
+In the latter case, the current directory will not be searched, instead, the file will be searched in the public directory and then in the directories mentioned in RWLOADSIM_PATH.

 Environment variable expansion takes place as it does for files name on